John C. Morley was the oldest of five children born

-At first, the work details were not guarded.
-The POWs plowed, planted, and harvested the crops.
-The sick POWs made baskets.
+At first, the work details were not guarded as the POWs plowed, planted, and harvested the crops.
+The sick POWs, who could not do this work, made baskets.
 In April 1943, the POWs working conditions varied.
-Those working the rice fields received the worst treatment.
-They were beaten for not meeting quotas, misunderstandings between the POWs and guards, and a translator who could not be trusted to tell the truth.
+The treatment the POWs at this time changed.
+Those POWs working the rice fields received the worst treatment.
+They were beaten for not meeting quotas, and there were misunderstandings between the POWs and guards.
+In addition, the translator could not be trusted to tell the truth.

-Many of the POWs became ill with what John called, "Rice Sickness".
+Many of the POWs became ill with what John called, "Rice Sickness."
 This illness was caused by a POW cutting his foot or leg on a rice stalk.
 The POW developed a rash and suffered from severe swelling.
 If a POW bruised himself, the bruise developed into a ulcer.
 Most, if not all the prisoners, suffered from malaria.

 John was returned to Bilibid, a third time, on October 12, 1944.
 This time he was being processed for shipment to Japan.
 On December 12, 1944, the POWs heard rumors that a detail was being sent out.
 The POWs went through what was a farce of an inspection.
 They were told cigarettes, soap, and salt would be issued.
 The POWs were also told that they would also receive a meal to eat and one to take with them.
 The Japanese stated they would leave by 7:00 in the morning, so the lights were left on all night.
 At 4:00 a.m. the morning of December 13th, the POWs were awakened.